LinearParadox/pytransform/README.md

 from pytransform import pytransform

 useage: pytransform(anndata, min_cells=5, num_genes=2000, num_cells=5000, workers=os.cpu_count()-1, inplace=True,
-                verbose=False)
+                verbose=False, highly_variable=3000)

-anndata -- The anndata object to apply pearson residuals to
+anndata - The anndata object to apply pearson residuals to
-min_cells -- minimum number of cells a gene must be expressed in to be retained
+min_cells - minimum number of cells a gene must be expressed in to be retained
-num_genes -- number of genes to use in the initial fitting step
+num_genes - number of genes to use in the initial fitting step
-num_cells -- number of cells to use in the initial fitting step
+num_cells - number of cells to use in the initial fitting step
-workers -- number of cpu cores to use
+workers - number of cpu cores to use
-inplace -- default is true.
+inplace - default is true.
 Whether to return a new anndata object or to modify the provided object.
-**Save the counts
+**Save the counts  in adata.raw, this will overwrite them**
-in adata.raw, this will overwrite them**
+highly_variable - The amount of highly variable genes to subset by.
+Default is 3000.
+To return all genes, set this to zero.
-verbose -- Default false.
+**This also overwrites adata.X, so make sure to save a copy to adata.raw** verbose - Default false.
 Currently does nothing, in the future will print information if True.

 ---------------------------------------------------------------------------------------------------------